 When we started working with deepset, they already had a blog on Medium, where they shared well-written, in-depth articles about their open-source framework.
 However, that content was mainly targeting a very specific group of people: NLP enthusiasts who wanted to learn more about the details of the Haystack framework and the nitty-gritty of implementing open-source NLP products.

-What their existing content didn’t do was help deepset increase the visibility of its products, because most of it was too high-level for people just beginning to wrap their head around the complexities and possibilities of modern-day NLP products.
+What their existing content didn’t do was help deepset increase the visibility of its products, because most of it was too technical for people just beginning to wrap their head around the complexities and possibilities of modern-day NLP products.
 But the strength of the framework lies in its ease of use, which makes it ideal for a whole range of people to successfully implement their own NLP-powered projects — not just experts.

 Devising a content strategy for deepset

 To be able to promote the value of deepset’s products, we had to understand them in depth.
 Part of that included diving into their product and building our own question answering application using Haystack — it’s great fun, and we recommend you try it out if you want to experience some “NLP magic” yourself.
-(In the process, however, we were able to point out some ambiguous sections in their documentation — which we later helped amend separately from the blog work.)
+(In the process, however, we were able to point out some ambiguous sections in their documentation — which we later helped amend, separately from the blog work.)

 Aside from talking to their team and experimenting with their framework, we also conducted our own market analysis and came up with broader topics to target the top of the funnel and draw potential new users to their product.
 These are folks who might be interested in making NLP work for their organization, but feel intimidated by the complexity of the topic.
 We uncovered keywords that were specific enough to deepset’s core persona, the “NLP-savvy developer,” yet had sufficient potential for getting organic traffic.
 We then came up with article ideas that put deepset’s unique angle and industry knowledge at the forefront.